wonma/My-Learning-Tracker/log.md

 :small_orange_diamond: upgraded hangman logic/code with...
 - Promise (resolve, rejcect)
-  : a more intuitive way to construct asynchronous execution with error handler (compared to callback formation)
+  : more intuitive way to construct asynchronous execution with built-in error handler (compared to callback formation)
 - Promise chaining
-  : receiving data from the first execution and use it afterwards.
+  : receiving data from the first execution and using it afterwards.
 - Fetch API
-  : different way to make HTTP request
+  : a different way to make HTTP request
   (compared to creating new instance of XMLHttpRequest( ) )

 &nbsp;